Configure Bring Your Own SMTP

 9. Select Save in the Admin Console.

-SMTP Settings showing the fields used for the OAuth 2 configuration.
+SMTP Settings page, showing fields for OAuth 2.0 authentication.

 2. Application Programming Interface (API) Permissions